-While there are a number of technical improvements behind Dolby Vision, the main one from an end-user’s perspective is that it places an additional layer of information on top of a core HDR10 video signal which contains scene-by-scene information which Dolby Vision-capable TVs can use to improve the way they present their pictures.
+The main improvement from an end-user’s perspective is that it places an additional layer of information on top of a core HDR10 video signal which contains scene-by-scene information which Dolby Vision-capable TVs can use to improve the way they present their pictures.
 This means better brights and darker blacks, and this enables TVs to display the full range of colors in the Rec.
 2020 standard.

 What you'll need to watch in DV